NuGet/Home/designs/NuGet-ClientCertificates.md

 - `-Check` one of `true|false` - Indicates that certificate existence must be checked.
 If the certificate is found, its fingerprint will be printed.
 Default value is `false`.
 Simplified form `-Check` with out value equals to `-Check true`.

-- `-TargetSource` - Filter available client certificates for specific source.
+- `-PackageSource` - Filter available client certificates for specific source.

 - `-SourceType` one of `file|storage` - Filter available client certificates by it's source type.

-- `-Name` `string` - Filter client certificates **from all sources** by string presence in it's name.
+- `-Name` `string` - Filter client certificates **from all sources** by string presence in package source name.

 - `-Path` `string` - Filter client certificates **from file source** by string presence in it's Path.